Greencastle, Indiana: Education

 DePauw University is a private national liberal arts college.
 It was founded as Indiana Asbury University in 1837 as an all men's school.
 In 1867, Laura Beswick, Mary Simmons, Alice Allen, and Bettie Locke Hamilton (then Bettie Locke), the chief founder of Kappa Alpha Theta, America's first college women's fraternity, became the university's first four female students.

 DePauw today has an enrollment of about 2400 students.
 Students hail from 42 states and 32 countries with a 20.4% multicultural enrollment.
 DePauw's liberal arts education gives students a chance to gain general knowledge outside of their direct area of study.
 DePauw consistently ranks among the top 50 liberal arts colleges in America in both U.S. News & World Report rankings and Kiplinger's “best value” list.
 In a 2009 Center for College Affordability & Productivity ranking published in Forbes magazine, DePauw was ranked No. 42 under “America’s Best Colleges.”

-Ivy Tech Community College (also Ivy Tech) is the nation's largest statewide community college with single accreditation.
+Ivy Tech Community College of Indiana (also Ivy Tech) is the nation's largest statewide community college with single accreditation.
 A 33,300 square foot, $8.6 million Ivy Tech campus was completed in 2009 in Greencastle.
 The Ivy Tech branch in Greencastle is also assisted financially by The Putnam County Community Foundation.